b-t-k/b-t-k.github.io/a-guide/part-2.md

 But BBEdit is highly customizable and it is easy enough to go to *BBEdit > Preferences > Menus & Shortcuts > Text* and assign a keyboard shortcut to any one of the above (or any other menu function).

-Be careful with Title Case as it  may use a slightly different set of rules than Standard ebook’s own Title Case command, but I’ve never found any real conflicts.
+Be careful with Title Case as it uses a slightly different set of rules than Standard Ebook’s own Title Case command: `se titlecase` — generally it works just the same but it does have a harder time with subtle things like retaining the lowercase "d" in "Marchioness de Merteuil".

 ### Search and Replaces
 This is where using an editor like BBEdit shines.
 Much of the work you do in creating a Standard ebook is searching out patterns created by the original producer and replacing them with a properly formatted ‘standard’ pattern.
 BBEDit’s *Multi-File Search* can make short work of a lot of the tediousness.